 What are your language goals for the coming years?

-Steve Kaufmann: Right now I’m focussed on three Middle Eastern languages, Arabic, Persian and Turkish.
+Steve Kaufmann: Right now, I’m focussed on three Middle Eastern languages, Arabic, Persian, and Turkish.
 I think that will keep me busy for quite a while.
-I will be travelling to Croatia in September and therefore will try to do a crash exercise in Croatian on LingQ.
-We now have mini-stories for Serbo-Croatian and that is what I will use.
-In the future I might tackle Hindi.
+I will be traveling to Croatia in September and therefore, will try to do a crash exercise in Croatian on LingQ.
+We now have mini-stories for Serbo-Croatian, and that is what I will use.
+In the future, I might tackle Hindi.
 I might go back to Hebrew.
 I would also like to improve some of my weaker languages.
 We will see what I feel like doing at that time.

 Where to Find Steve Kaufmann